breadboard-ai/breadboard/seeds/graph-playground/README.md

 ```

 - To visualize graphs, there's is a `scripts/mermaidize.js` script that converts a graph file into a [Mermaid](https://mermaid-js.github.io/mermaid/#/) diagram, embedded into a Markdown file.
 For convenience, use `npm run merm` to run it.
-The script will generate files in the `docs/graphs` dir.
+The script will generate files in the [`docs/graphs`](docs/graphs/) dir, one for each file in the `graphs` dir.